Annual Global Subsidies For Farmers Are Harmful To Nature

 Repurposing agricultural support to transform food systems is a multi-billion-dollar opportunity and asks the policymakers to rethink the whole subsidies system.
 The report was launched in collaboration with the Food and Agriculture Organization (FAO).

-The findings show that we have global subsidies that are often both ‘inefficient' and ‘inequitable'.
-And that these current practices can negatively affect human and slowly destroy the environment.
+The findings show that we have global subsidies that are often both ‘inefficient’ and ‘inequitable’.
+And that these current practices can negatively affect human health and slowly destroy the environment.

 Currently, emissions-intensive products such as beef, dairy, and industrial agriculture receive the most subsidies support worldwide.